 Both Microsoft Teams and Slack are worthy contenders for any small business looking for a new team messaging app.
 Which solution you should go for depends on your business.
 If your business relies on Office 365 to conduct daily operations, then your best bet is to go with Teams as it already supports the software and there’s no additional cost to implement it.

 If your business is more flexible, then perhaps Slack’s features that have had more years of development could sway you.
 Also, as it’s a product on its own, it means you don’t have to be signed up to any software bundle to join.
-Whichever software you decide to go for, make sure you have an implementation strategy in place so your business can smoothly adopt to the solution.
+Whichever software you decide to go for, make sure you have an implementation strategy in place so your business can smoothly adapt to the solution.

 Regardless of where you stand on the Microsoft Teams vs Slack debate, it’s important to keep in mind that they’re only one part of the bigger picture.
 Although group chat tools are great for communicating within businesses and fostering collaboration, they aren’t the ultimate solution.

-Every small business should have some type of strategy that deals with their collaboration and communication objectives.
+Every small business should have some type of strategy that deals with its collaboration and communication objectives.
 One that includes how to overcome obstacles that are regularly found when a group of people are newly put to work together.
 Collaboration can bring in new insights, strengthen working relationships, and cultivate creativity, but it doesn’t come inherently.
 That’s why it’s important to have a plan in place.

-Team chat apps aren’t designed to accommodate to everything.
+Team chat apps aren’t designed to accommodate everything.
 While they’re great for quick and concise communication, when it comes to locating shared documents and tracking progress on a task, for instance, they aren’t the ideal platform of choice.
 A project management tool that can track tasks, streamline workflows, and store shared files would be a more suitable option.

 Chat apps also leave little room for in-depth discussions.
 The casual and compulsive nature of how they operate means they’re probably best for simpler conversations.
 If a momentous issue requires solving, then perhaps an email or face-to-face meeting may prove to be a more advantageous solution.

 Using team messaging apps is a great way to build camaraderie amongst your employees.
-And with happiness in the workplace being linked to enhancing productivity this is something that should be encouraged.
+And with happiness in the workplace is linked to enhancing productivity this is something that should be encouraged.
 However, one of the biggest downsides of chatting is that it can get a bit, well, chatty.
 Unless monitored carefully, team chat apps can become a hub for distraction and can make employees lose focus on the task at hand.
-Ensure your strategy includes protocol on how the chat app is used.
+Ensure your strategy includes a protocol on how the chat app is used.

 Irrespective of where you stand in the Microsoft Teams vs Slack discussion, you now know that team chat apps are a must-have for every small business.
 Seen as a more efficient way of communicating compared to email, they can foster collaboration, productivity, and team morale.

 But remember, chat apps should only be part of your overall strategic collaboration and communication plan.
-It can’t be your be-all end-all solution.
+It can’t be your be-all-end-all solution.
 You need to have other tools and systems in place that align with your business’s objectives and complement your chosen chat app.

 Let us know in the comments section below where you stand on the Microsoft Teams vs Slack debate, or if there’s an alternative solution to the big two.
 We’re always curious to know what tools help our readers enhance their productivity!